iotile/coretools/doc/source/tutorials/running-a-gateway.rst

 **iotile-gateway** and is installed as a script when you `pip install` the iotile-gateway package in CoreTools.

-The heavy lifting is done by an asynchronous event loop managed the **DeviceManager** class.
+The heavy lifting is done by an asynchronous event loop managed by the **DeviceManager** class.

 .. py:module:: iotilegateway.device